 Which air fryer do I need?

-I use and love a Ninja Foodi 8qt, but you can make these air fryer mushrooms in any basket style fryer.
+I use and love a Ninja Foodi 8qt, but you can make these air fryer mushrooms in any basket style fryer, including the Instant Pot basket with fryer/crisp lid.

 Just note that different models will vary in cook time, so make sure to start checking on them around the 8 minute mark.